kodecocodes/swift-algorithm-club/Breadth-First Search/README.markdown

 # Breadth-First Search

-Breadth-first search (BFS) is an algorithm for traversing or searching tree or graph data structures.
-It starts at the tree root and explores the neighbor nodes first, before moving to the next level neighbors.
+Breadth-first search (BFS) is an algorithm for traversing or searching [tree](../Tree/) or [graph](../Graph/) data structures.
+It starts at the tree source and explores the neighbor nodes first, before moving to the next level neighbors.

 ## Animated example